csommerl/js120/lesson1/lesson1_notes.md

 - Collaborators help connect different classes with each other.
 - Collaborators can be programmer-created objects, as well as built-in objects such as arrays, dates, etc.

+The *advantage* of collaborator objects is that they help you modularize a problem into distinct, coherent chunks.

 [^1]: This second conjunct is supplied by [Pete's post in the discussion forum](https://launchschool.com/posts/d12c383f#comment-85901).

 ### Example